DavidsonCollege-CommunityResearch/crf-northmeck-pipeline/README.md

 ## Purpose

 North Meck Insights uses this warehouse to answer community-needs-assessment questions that span multiple public datasets and geographies at once — e.g. *"How does housing burden in Huntersville compare to school proficiency and rates of uninsurance?"* Each source system ships its own format, geography, and vintage; this pipeline normalizes all of them onto a common set of dimensions (**block group**, **town**, **year**) so they can be joined directly in SQL or a BI tool without bespoke reconciliation every time.
-Also, the data warehouse serves for data automation purposes as well, leaving conveniance for adding data for future cohorts as well.
+Also, the data warehouse serves for data automation purposes as well, leaving conveniance for adding data for future cohorts.

 ---